JulioPradera/wmdd_4820/week10/assignment/weatherApp.md

 ## Due Date

-I need to receive an email with links to github and netlify or surge by Sunday Morning (before noon) both classes.
+I need to receive an email with links to github and netlify or surge by **Sunday April 2nd** (before noon).
 There will be no further extensions granted because I won't have time to get all of my marking done if I receive these any later.
 This due date is for both sections of the class.